mavi13/GCFiddle/README.md

    Changed waypoints are marked with "[c]".
 - Waypoints are variables that begin with a dollar sign "$": e.g. `$W1`.

+- The waypoint format can be changed.
+This affects the hover popup for the waypoint input field and the marker popups on the map.
+Usually waypoints are output in the same format as they were defined.
+Possible formats:
+  - "" (Automatic, as input)
+  - dmm (deg-min.min), e.g. `N 49° 16.130 E 008° 40.453`
+  - dms (deg-min-sec), e.g. `N 49° 16' 07.80" E 008° 40' 27.18"`
+  - dd (decimal degrees), e.g. `N 49.26883° E 008.67422°`
+  - dmmc (deg-min.min with comment), e.g. `N 49° 16.130 E 008° 40.453!comment1`
+  - dmsc (deg-min-sec with comment)
+  - ddc (decimal degrees with comment)

 ### Map box

 - To show waypoints on a map.